-I’m a first-year student – what is a vacation scheme and when should I apply?
+I’m a first-year student – what’s a vacation scheme and when should I apply?

 Reading time: four minutes

 A vacation scheme is a period of work experience at a law firm.
 They’re designed to offer students who are interested in a career in the legal profession a chance to see what life is like in the world of a solicitor.
 The schemes often last between one to two weeks depending on the firm and take place during the spring, summer or winter.

 Vacation schemes are aimed at second-year law students and third-year non-law students, with many firms accepting applications from final-year law students too.

 The vacation scheme often makes up part of a law firm’s training contract recruitment process.
 Some firms will recruit their trainees solely via the vacation scheme, while others will recruit a mixture of vacation schemers and direct training contract applications.
 Vacation schemes are an important part of the recruitment process for most firms and should be applied to with strong, well-researched applications.

 Read the Meet the Recruiter profiles to find out how much research firms expect you to have done and find out about the type of work you’ll be involved in with our Vacation Scheme Insider reports.